Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 1/2 cup pure pumpkin puree (without spices)

-1 teaspoon zeolite (powdered)
+1 teaspoon zeolite (powder form)

 Optional: A little cooked, unseasoned rice